side-effectsApril 26, 2026·8 min read

 Injection Site Reactions — 3-5%

 Redness, swelling, or itching at the injection site.
 Almost always mild and self-resolving within 24-48 hours.
-Rotate injection sites (abdomen, thigh, upper arm) to minimize occurrence.
+Trial protocols describe rotating injection sites (abdomen, thigh, upper arm) to minimize occurrence.
+When reactions persist, the semaglutide reconstitution guide covers mixing technique — wrong BAC water volume or incomplete dissolution is a common cause.

 Fatigue — 3-5%

 More common during the initial weeks when caloric intake drops significantly.
 Usually resolves as the body adapts to lower energy intake.
-Ensure adequate protein and micronutrient intake.
+Community sources describe adequate protein and micronutrient intake as supportive.

 Headache — 3-4%

 Potentially related to changes in blood sugar regulation or reduced caloric intake.
-Hydration and consistent meal timing help.
+Community sources describe hydration and consistent meal timing as helping.

 Dizziness — 2-3%

-Monitor for hypoglycemia if stacking with other glucose-lowering compounds.
+Trial data describes monitoring for hypoglycemia when combined with other glucose-lowering compounds.
 More common in individuals with type 2 diabetes on concurrent insulin therapy.

 Gallbladder Events — 1-3%

 Semaglutide increases the risk of cholelithiasis (gallstones) by approximately 2.6x compared to placebo (PMID 34305810).
 Rapid weight loss itself is a known risk factor for gallstone formation, so the mechanism may be partially indirect.
-Report any right upper quadrant pain, especially after meals.
+Right upper quadrant pain, especially after meals, is the documented warning sign that warranted evaluation in trials.

 Serious Side Effects (Rare, <1%)